The pre-orders are over, and now you realize you need to find one of the hottest items on everyone’s holiday list.

 The only thing worse is making the mistake of buying your family the wrong one that didn’t have the features and compatibility they needed.
 What do you do?
 This year has so many options that if you’re not game savvy can be a nightmare, but we’re going to help make this easy.
 Our advice from the top, if you have one brand of system stay with it.
 If you can wait a year it’s not a bad idea as this year’s launch titles are underwhelming with not too many new titles.
 It’s not as easy as back when we were kids, let us help you with our ultimate guide to video game consoles.

-Usually, you get better deals and bundles the second year of a new console life cycle as well.
+Usually, you get better deals and bundles in the second year of a new console life cycle as well.
 Let’s be real though, your kid wants it and won’t accept anything less.
 As parents on a budget and time crunch, we feel the strain but we are going to get them what they want because the holidays are about joy right?
 If you are going to wait and don’t have a Nintendo Switch these may be a great alternative option.
-If you want to learn how we came to this conclusion, dig in below, and while lengthy, by the end you will be the educated shopper that makes your children proud.
-You won’t be the cringy mom or dad like we are often accused of when we aren’t hip with the times.
+If you want to learn how we came to this conclusion, dig in below, and while lengthy, by the end you will be the educated shopper who makes your children proud.
+You won’t be the cringy mom or dad we are often accused of when we aren’t hip with the times.
 Read our whole article below to be the real hero this year.

 The vultures are out, and we have been made aware of several misleading ads.
 For this reason, stick to a known trusted retailer.
 While most are limited or out of stock on preorders, they have said more will be released for the holidays.

 The new systems you want to look for are the Xbox Series X or S, or the Playstation 5 aka PS5.
 Don’t get tricked by online retailers selling the Xbox One X, that’s the last generation, and your kids might be a little upset, though if you don’t currently have the last make and model yet you can score some great deals now.